extoplasm/gta-internet/README.md

 read [CONTRIBUTING.md](./CONTRIBUTING.md)

 # notes
 all sites are in the xbox aspect ratio of width 1920px (max-width and min-width are set to these on all websites)

 I DO NOT WANT TO MAKE RESPONSIVE UI!!!!!!!!!!!!!

+currently not planning to make functional search bar, which returns relevant search items (if some wizard were to come and help i would be very appreciative)

+all ui is based off michael's phone